3D Question Answering: Related Work

-\textbf{3D Vision and Language.} There are also some recent works exploring 3D scene understanding through language, such as 3D object localization (e.g., ~\cite{achlioptas2020referit3d,chen2020scanrefer,yuan2021instancerefer,huang2021text,feng2021free,yangSAT2021}) and 3D object captioning (e.g., ~\cite{Chen_2021_CVPR,chen2020scanrefer}).
-Among them, ScanRefer~\cite{chen2020scanrefer} is a representative work for both 3D localization and captioning, but it requires the input of multi-view photos provided by the ScanNet dataset, which greatly limits their application because 3D datasets do not always have multi-view photos along with them.
-In contrast, our method takes point cloud as input.
-Moreover, these methods and datasets for 3D localization and captioning are restricted to objects of limited categories, which is different from our free-form and open-ended question and answering task in real scenes.
+3D scene understanding with point cloud\trysq{s}, such as segmentation~\cite{ye2021learning,li2021rotation, hu2018semantic}, registration~\cite{9736452}, upsampling~\cite{9351772}, denoising~\cite{8730533}, and generation~\cite{han2021exemplarbased} has \trysq{made} great progress in recent years. \trysq{There} are \trysq{also} some works \trysq{that} further exploring 3D scene understanding through language, such as 3D object localization (e.g., ~\cite{achlioptas2020referit3d,chen2020scanrefer,yuan2021instancerefer,huang2021text,feng2021free,yangSAT2021}), 3D object captioning (e.g., ~\cite{Chen_2021_CVPR,chen2020scanrefer}) and \ysq{relationship grounding (e.g., ~\cite{su20212,goyal2020rel3d})}.
+Among them, ScanRefer~\cite{chen2020scanrefer} is a representative work for both 3D localization and captioning, but it requires the input of multi-view photos provided by the ScanNet dataset\trysq{.
+However, this requirement} greatly limits \trysq{its} application because 3D datasets do not always have multi-view photos along with them.
+In contrast, our method takes \trysq{the} point cloud as input.
+Moreover, these methods and datasets for 3D localization and captioning are restricted to objects \trysq{in} limited categories, which is different from our free-form and open-ended question and answering task in real scenes.